mssun/passforios/README.md

 ## Usage

-- Genearte a PGP key pair
+- Generate a PGP key pair
 - Use the `pass` command line tool
 - Push ecrypted password store to a private Git repository
 - Build Pass for iOS by yourself or download from App Store